AdamDemirel/arcx-challenge/README.md

 - [ ] Decouple any mixed concerns and decompose complex components + hook logic
 - [ ] Comment any necessary code
 - [ ] If fromDate in params is before today, display error
-- [ ] If params are set and no state values synced yet, display loader on button
+- [x] If params are set and no state values synced yet, display loader on button
+- [ ] Fix console errors/warnings
 - [ ] Fix TODOs

 # Noted Exclusions